 - You must not have a genetic disorder that pre-disposed you to ovarian cancer, like the BRCA 1 gene or BRCA 2 gene.

-What Are My Options for a Baby Powder Lawsuit?
+What Are My Options for a Baby Powder Lawsuit in 2020?

 Those who have been diagnosed with cancer after use of Johnson & Johnson’s baby powder may be able to pursue compensation through numerous legal avenues: